usg-ishimura/usg-ishimura.github.io/README.md

 tags: template-post
 ---
 ```
-Replace John Doe with your name, and your social media usernames, type just one tag with no spaces that describe your content
+Replace **John Doe** with your name, and your social media usernames, type just one tag with no spaces that describe your content.
+You can write blog posts in whatever language you want, content will be indexed and shown on search engines.